Tiered Model of Education Application

 Programs located outside of the United States are permitted to apply to Tiers 1-4b, but those outside a higher education institution are only permitted to apply to Tier 4a or 4b.
 Eligibility is determined on a case-by-case basis and upon evidence that the programs fall within the scope of the ABAI Tiered Model of Education.

 Programs applying for recognition must be in compliance with all applicable federal, state, and local government requirements.
 In cases where standards and these requirements differ, the more stringent will apply.
 If conflicts exist between government requirements and our standards, ABAI will defer to the government requirements.
 For non-U.S. programs, where there is a conflict between standards and policies and local laws, ABAI in consultation with the programs, will attempt to resolve the conflict in a reasonable manner that is beneficial to students.

 The program is responsible for emailing a notification to ABAI indicating its eligibility and intent to apply for recognition via the Tiered Mode of Education.
 The notification must be sent on institutional/organizational letterhead, containing the information outlined in the template.

 - Then email the ABAI Education Department with a formal letter

-If the program is deemed eligible to apply for recognition, the program coordinator will receive an email indicating they have been given access to the online application system.
-The online application system permits the program coordinator to complete it in sections, saving and returning to it as needed.
-The application must be completed in its entirety, submitted, and the application fee paid, before ABAI can will review it.
+If the program is deemed eligible to apply for recognition, the program coordinator will receive notification and access to the online application system.
+The online application system permits the program coordinator to complete sections, saving and returning to it as needed.
+The application must be completed in its entirety, submitted, and the application fee paid, before ABAI will review it.
 To help programs prepare for the application, we provide access to all the standards which outline requested information.
 Programs may not email components or application materials to ABAI.
 The online application system specifies where to upload relevant files and submit data.